-A year after her mother's death, Sydney Prescott (Neve Campbell), and her friends started experiencing some strange phone calls.
+A year after her mother's death, Sidney Prescott (Neve Campbell) and her friends started experiencing some strange phone calls.
 They later learned the calls were coming from a crazed serial killer, in a white faced mask and a large black robe, looking for revenge.
-His phone calls usually consist of many questions, the main one being: Whats your favorite scary movie?
-Along with many scary movie trivia, ending with bloody pieces of innocent lives scattered around the small town of Woodsboro.Written by
+His phone calls usually consist of many questions, the main one being: What's your favorite scary movie?
+Along with much scary movie trivia, ending with bloody pieces of innocent lives scattered around the small town of Woodsboro.Written by

 Henry Winkler, who played Principal Himbry, was asked to go uncredited because the producers did not want to detract any attention from the younger, lesser known actors.
 See more »

 The US LaserDisc version contains the director's cut with ca. 20 seconds of restored footage that was originally cut to avoid being slapped with the NC-17 by the MPAA.
 It also has commentary by director Wes Craven and writer Kevin Williamson.
 In the commentary, Craven notes five places where his cut differs from the theatrical release:

 Steve's guts are shown pouring out of him as Casey looks on.
 In the released version, the very last few moments of this are shown.

 Casey hanging from the tree was time compressed in the film release (it is at normal speed here).

 When Tatum meets her death by garage door, her head is shown, very briefly being flattened.

 After Kenny the cameraman's throat is cut, he stares at the blood on his hand after touching his neck, and then looks up at the killer.

 Billy clearly loses control as he delivers his final cuts to Stuart.

 After Billy and Stuart have finished stabbing each other, there is a shot of Stu's hand dripping blood into a puddle, with Sidney's father looking on.